ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 We've asked the participants of the survey to rank selected features under discussion according to their importantance.

 Gas optimizations were ranked as most important, followed by interfaces to external debugging tools.
-The SMTChecker, generics and fixed point types are ranked similarly important.
+The SMTChecker, generics and fixed point types were ranked similarly important.

-Explicitly copying semantics, enums with data, functions at file level and WebAssembly output seem to be evaluated as less critical by the participants.
+Explicitly copying semantics, enums with data, functions at file level and WebAssembly output were evaluated as less critical by the participants.

 ![Future Features Ranking](/img/2021/01/futurefeatures.png)

 ### (4) Most Liked, Dreaded and Anticipated Features

-We've asked survey participants what they like and dislike most about Solidity and what they would like to see most in upcoming Solidity versions.
+We've asked survey participants what they like and dislike most about Solidity and what they would like to see the most in upcoming Solidity versions.
 Those questions had free-text reply fields so we've summarized the replies and are listing the most mentioned features and aspects below.

 #### Most Liked Features

-Simplicity and cleanliness has been the number one most mentioned aspect the participants value about Solidity.
+Simplicity and cleanliness has been the number one aspect that the participants value about Solidity.

 Furthermore, the developers appreciated the improvements in available tooling, especially highlighting Remix and Hardhat several times.

 Another aspect the respondents appreciate is that Solidity is "easy to learn" and "simple to code".

-Several people stated that Solidity would be the right tool for what they are working on and they would like the focus on smart contracts and Solidity being a "special purpose tool" for it.
+Several people stated that Solidity is the right tool for what they are working on and that they like the focus on smart contracts and Solidity being a "special purpose tool" for it.

-Other features and aspects that have been mentioned repeatedly as cherished and appreciated:
+Other features and aspects that have been mentioned repeatedly as cherished and appreciated are:
 - Mappings
 - Human readability
 - Structs